Active vs Passive Investment Management

 This is pre-cost.
 Cost makes it worse.
 Slice off total cost from pre-market return to obtain after-cost, actual, relevant return.

-The Group of Passive Investors Always Outperform The Group of Active Investors in Any Time Period Measured.
+The Group of Passive Investors Always Outperforms The Group of Active Investors in Any Time Period Measured.

 Every market participant, whether an individual managing his own portfolio or market professional managing client money, is either a passive or an active participant.
 From the group of all participants, each is separated into one of two groups.
 A passive participant is one who is passively invested 100% of time of the period being measured.
 An active participant is one who does not meet the definition of a passive participant.
 Each participant is therefore either one or the other.
 Just as the group of all participants must average the market return, the combination of the passive participant group and the active participant group must average the market return.